cramps-man/LBoL-EnemyRandomizer/README.md

  - Gloomy kappa can not spawn without a drone or nitori
  - Can not match the enemies from the previous encounter

+## Changes to vanilla game

+ - Enemies that gain Firepower now gain Delayed Firepower, to prevent hidden damage mid enemy turn
+ - Power gain is overridden and now scales based on the enemy's weight and the act weight.
+Overall power gain is probably a bit higher than vanilla

 ## For future

 Add config to allow the act section maximum weights to be adjusted.